for dental comfort

 At Desert Smiles, we believe you deserve exceptional care and personal attention when you visit the dentist.
 We are committed to providing a comfortable and friendly environment that will far exceed your expectations.

 Our Glendale, Arizona dental office is designed for your comfort and safety.
-From our warm and inviting, lounge-style waiting room to our pristine and comfortable exam and treatment rooms, we take every care to ensure the time you spend with us is enjoyable.
+From our warm and inviting, lounge-style waiting room to our pristine and comfortable exam and treatment rooms, each equipped with weighted blankets, eye masks, and bone pillows, we take every care to ensure the time you spend with us is enjoyable.
 We are especially attuned to the needs of nervous patients or people who have had bad experiences with a dentist in the past.
 Thoughtful, caring, attentive, and gentle, Dr. Nathan Tenney and our staff are here to make sure you are safe and comfortable, and that your treatments address all of your needs.

 Please call Desert Smiles at 602-978-1790 to schedule your consultation today.
 Located in Glendale, Dr. Tenney welcomes patients from Phoenix, Scottsdale, Tempe, Chandler, and all surrounding areas of Arizona.